CBD Oil vs. Hemp Seed Oil

 What is a Safe Dosage?

-Perhaps the biggest difference between hemp seed oil and cbd oil is related to dosage.
+Perhaps the biggest difference between hemp seed oil and CBD oil is related to dosage.
+CBDfx can’t recommend any specific dosage for anyone, but we can provide some insight on what people are anecdotally doing.

-When it comes to consuming hemp seed oil, the recommended dose is two tablespoons daily.
-Taking anymore than this is strongly discouraged because hemp oil becomes toxic in larger doses.
+When it comes to consuming hemp seed oil, the most common dose is two tablespoons daily.
+Taking anymore than this is strongly discouraged because hemp seed oil may become toxic in larger doses.

 On the other hand, consuming CBD oil gives you a bit more freedom in deciding your dosage.
 Researchers have not been able to find significant side effects to consuming large amounts of CBD oil–except for maybe getting a little sleepy.
 It’s important to note that the clinical research on this topic is still in its infancy and more long term studies are needed in order to completely rule out any side effects of consuming CBD oil.